zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/advanced_configuration.md

 * a PKCS 12 file, which typically has extension .pfx or .p12.
 * a jks file.

-To use a CA-certificate, upload it as your key store file as described in [Managing the Key Store](/appstore/modules/saml/#keystore).
+To use a CA-certificate, upload it as your key store file as described in [Managing the Keys and Key Store](/appstore/modules/saml/idp-attributes/#keystore).
 Remember to do the following:

 * set the certificate password in the `KeystorePassword` constant of your app to be able to read the contents of the uploaded key store.